anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Pledge: possesses IDevID

-* Registrar-agent: possesses/trusts IDevID CA certificate and has own LDevID(RegAgt) credentials for the registrar domain (site).
+* Registrar-agent: MAY possess/trusts pledges IDevID CA certificate and has own LDevID(RegAgt) credentials for the registrar domain (site).
   In addition, the registrar-agent MUST know the product-serial-number(s) of the pledge(s) to be bootstrapped.
   The registrar-agent MAY be provided with the product-serial-number(s) in different ways:
   * configured, e.g., as a list of pledges to be bootstrapped via QR code scanning
   * discovered by using standard approaches like mDNS as described in {{discovery_uc2_ppa}}
   * discovered by using a vendor specific approach, e.g., RF beacons.

   The registrar-agent SHOULD have synchronized time.

-* Registrar: possesses/trusts IDevID CA certificate and has own registrar EE credentials.
+* Registrar (same as in BRSKI): possesses/trusts IDevID CA certificate and has own registrar LDevID credentials.

 ~~~~ aasvg
 +--------+                             +-----------+